 8) Use dust bags and filling for purses

 Dust bags are great for keeping purses free of dust and dirt.
-If your purse doesn’t come with one, try using a large cotton pillowcase to keep the bag breathable.
+If your purse doesn’t come with one, try using these bags or a large cotton pillowcase to keep the bag breathable.
 Stuffing the purse with tissue paper will help it keep its shape as well.

 9) Use shoe fresheners and shapers